-One-on-one tutoring with your hunky high school teacher’s house.
+My kind of private lessons: one-on-one penis tutoring at your hunky high school teacher’s house.

-I am genuinely floored by the amount of traffic that comes into this blog looking for Handjobs Magazine material and for Josman comics in particular.
+I am genuinely floored by the amount of traffic that comes into this blog looking for Handjobs Magazine material and for Josman gay cartoons and comics in particular.
 Especially when we’ve only really showcased a small handful of his beautiful and celebratory comics.

 Josman’s approach to storytelling is dear to my heart because of the way (and we’ve discussed this before, especially in the Dad’s Toys post) he manages to keep the emotional stakes of taboo sexual encounters relatively low.
 Nobody gets forced or coerced, and everything that happens is joyful and exciting.